 At the end of the day, all of the unique individuals and complex moving parts within your organization are functioning as a single unit.
 Create an agribusiness culture and environment that fosters strong relationships between employees and between employees and management, founded in shared values.

 When these relationships are strong, people will feel an increased responsibility to look out for one another and care for each other, and everyone is stronger because of it.
-This family will be able to withstand hard times better when everyone feels like they have each other’s backs.
+Strong relationships also lead to happy employees, who are more likely to speak positively about the company and enhance its reputation through positive word-of-mouth.

 7. Measure Your Success